TEACHING SKATING IN AURORA FOR OVER 67 YEARS! A Community Skating Club with a Trusted Reputation for Teaching Excellence!

 This program is for skaters who have achieved Skate Canada badge level 4 or higher, and want to learn how to figure skate, this is preparation for STARSkate.

-Classes are 60 minutes in length and skaters will receive 15 minutes of stroking, and two 15 minute group lessons per session, the remaining 15 minutes is for freeskate; the skaters practice what they have just learned.
+Classes are 50 or 60 minutes in length (depending on the day), and skaters will receive 10 to 15 minutes of stroking, and two 15 minute group lessons per session, the remaining time is used for freeskate; the skaters practice what they have just learned.

 Stroking is a form or warm-up in which the entire group of skaters follow the coach as he/she leads them through a series of movements using the entire ice pad.